geospatialize/VancouverLidar/README.md

 - Required Python packages: `csv`, `os`, `requests`, `zipfile`, `tqdm`, `signal`
 - I have tried to use as much PSL (Python Standard Library) as much as possible but you may have to install `requests` and `tqdm`.

-You can install this package using pip:
+You can install these packages using pip:
 ```
 pip install requests tqdm
 ```